 House Bill 5257.
+(House Bill 5257 was reported out of the Health Policy committee on October 23, 2001 and remains under consideration by the House at this time.
+The following information is provided to help clarify changes that would be made by House Bill 5258.)
 House Bill 5257 would amend the Michigan Dignified Death Act (MCL 333.5656 et al.) to change references to "terminally ill" patients to patients who "have a reduced life expectancy due to an advanced illness."
-As described above, the act currently requires-and House Bill 5258 would continue to require-that a physician provide certain information to a patient both orally and in writing.
-The act originally required the Department of

-Community of Health to develop and publish a written summary containing this information by the end of May 1997, allowing a physician to give patients a copy of the summary instead of notifying them of their options both orally and in writing.
-House Bill 5257 would require the department to develop and publish a new summary containing the revised information that a physician must provide to a patient both orally and in writing.
+As described above, the act currently requires-and the House Bill 5258 would require that a physician must provide certain information to a patient both orally and in writing.
+However, the act also required the Department of Community of Health to develop and publish a written summary containing this information by the end of May 1997, allowing a physician to give patients a copy of the summary instead of notifying them of their options both orally and in writing.
+House Bill 5257 would require the department to develop and publish a new summary containing the (revised) information that a physician must provide to a patient both orally and in writing.
 The new report would have to be developed and published by January 1, 2002.
 The bill would continue to allow a physician to give a patient a copy of the department's summary instead of notifying the patient of his or her options orally and in writing.